OttawaNerdCorp/blog/bizdev/bizdev.md

 Herein lay my first dilemma.
 Incorporating just to be able to use "Corp" in the business name sounds like a bad idea.
 But registering as a sole proprietor would mean giving up on the name that I firmly believed was most optimal for the business.

-In the end I decided to incorporate, as I explain further below.
+In the end I decided to incorporate, as explained [below](#ownership-structure-sole-proprietorship-or-corporation).
 So far I haven't regretted that decision.
-What I would do differently, though, is to start with registering the business *before* committing to any name by buying web domains, creating social media accounts, etc.
+What I *would* do differently is register the business *before* committing to any name by buying web domains, creating social media accounts, etc.

-### Buy `.com` web domain
+### Buy `.com` and `.ca` web domain
 It was important to me that the business have a `.com` website.
 Not `.co`, not `.net`, and *definitely* not `.xyz`.

 I don't have the data to back this up, but these other gTLDs seem like they would be suboptimal from a marketing perspective.
 It seems to me like the average person expects a website to end with `.com` or the ccTLD of their country.
 Anything else I think would be generally perceived as odd and perhaps less legitimate.

+I also purchased `ottawanerdcorp.ca` for good measure.
+It seemed like something someone might type in their address bar.

 In hindsight, I wish I had confirmed the business name with the government before purchasing the domain, in case the government decided I couldn't use it.
 At the time, I was just excited about getting started.
 The domain was a low-hanging fruit.